software-developer-eng/appcessorize-framework/README.md

 4. That's it.
 You are now ready to integrate!

-Please report any issues here: [https://github.com/sincerely/shiplib-ios-framework/issues](https://github.com/sincerely/shiplib-ios-framework/issues)
+Please report any issues [here](https://github.com/amani-mohammad/appcessorize-framework/issues)

 ## Integration